 7. Kуриная Tабака (Chicken Tabaka)

 This Georgian (not the one with Atlanta) brick chicken recipe is a classic cast iron skillet dish.
 Also known as the less pleasant sounding “Tapaka” (named after the Tapa frying pan used for it), either way who can say no to hot chicken fresh off the grill?
 Tabaka is often served with a traditional sour plum sauce (Tkemali).
 Today there is some debate on whether it is better to pan fry or grill directly over an open flame.
-From Cooking Crossroads comes the grilled version of this recipe.
+From Georgian Cook comes the grilled version of this recipe.

 6. борщ (Borscht Soup)